-Do you want to do your own evidence searching?
-Or just overwhelmed by the resources we have available?
-If you need help with any of our resources we offer training to all Barts Health staff.
+Do you want to do your own evidence or literature searching?
+Or are you just overwhelmed by all the resources we have available?
+If you need help with any of our resources, we offer training to all Barts Health staff.
 The training sessions can be one to one - at your desk or ours, or in small groups, or virtually via Teams.
 Training sessions available include:

-If you feel you need some training on anything related to library resources or services – or even just a quick walk through the features of a particular database – please don’t hesitate to contact us!Request Training
+If you feel you require training on anything related to library resources or services – or even just a quick walk through the features of a particular database – please don’t hesitate to contact us.

 Sessions run from 1 - 2pm on the last Thursday of every month.
 Book onto a session by contacting the library team at firstname.lastname@example.org

-For Books that are not available in our collection, please request via the online form
+For books that are not available in our collection, please make a request using the form below.

 Please note, you must be a member of Barts Health Knowledge and Library Services in order to access this service.
 If you are not currently a member, you will be contacted and asked to join.
 Most items will be free, but if we have to go to British Library, there may be a charge on collection.
 If you need to speak to someone about your request, please contact us.